-All student grievances or complaints alleging action of a discriminatory nature shall be addressed, in person or writing to:
+All student grievances or complaints alleging action of a discriminatory nature shall be addressed, in person or writing, to:

-- Appalachian Campus Title IX Coordinator, Kathy Bernard at 100 Campus Drive, Jasper, GA 30143, Building 100, Room 109.
-Phone: 706-253-4506. - Marietta Campus Title IX Coordinator, Stella Sessum at 980 South Cobb Drive, Marietta, GA 30060, Building C, Room 1102.
-Phone: 770-528-4484. - North Metro Campus- Title IX Coordinator, Cheri Mattox at 5198 Ross Road, Acworth, GA 30102, Building G, Room 1125.
-Phone: 770-975-4000. - 1.
-Resolution of complaint will be resolved through formal and/or informal meetings with faculty, staff, students, and appropriate administrators. - 2.
-All information collected and parties in the complaint will be kept confidential and all parties to the complaint will be protected from retaliation. - 3.
-The Title IX Coordinator shall within 20 working days conduct a thorough and impartial investigation of the matter.
-The findings of this inquiry will be reported in writing to the college administration. - 4.
+- 1. Title IX Coordinator, Dianne Barker, at 5198 Ross Road, Acworth, GA 30102, Building A, Student Affairs Suite.
+Phone: 770-975-4023. - 2.
+Resolution of complaint will be resolved through formal and/or informal meetings with faculty, staff, students, and appropriate administrators. - 3.
+All information collected and parties in the complaint will be kept confidential and all parties to the complaint will be protected from retaliation. - 4.
+The Title IX Coordinator shall, within 20 working days, conduct a thorough and impartial investigation of the matter.
+The findings of this inquiry will be reported in writing to the college administration. - 5.
 Notice of outcome(s) shall be made to the complainant by the appropriate Vice President within 25 working days. - The decision of the Administrator may be appealed to the President with further appeals respectively to the Chattahoochee Technical College Board of Directors, Commissioner, Technical College System of Georgia, and the Board of the Technical College System of Georgia.